 When you sign up with your chosen NBN provider, they will send you a confirmation email, followed by a booking for either a tech appointment or connection date.

 If you have never had NBN at the premises before, you will need a tech appointment to install the physical boxes and cables required.
 Your chosen provider will arrange this with an NBN technician on your behalf.
+This process will connect NBN to your house for the first time and activate your new internet service.

 You can prepare for your appointment by: